 Steven M. Fazzari

 Washington University in St. Louis

-Rising inequality reduced income growth for the bottom 95% of the income distribution beginning around 1980, but that group’s consumption growth did not fall proportionally.
-Instead, lower saving put the bottom 95% on an unsustainable financial path that eventually triggered the Great Recession.
-An original decomposition of consumption and saving across income groups shows that the consumption-income ratio of the bottom 95% fell sharply in the recession, consistent with tighter borrowing constraints.
-The top 5% ratio rose, consistent with consumption smoothing.
-In the recession’s aftermath, the inability of the bottom 95% to generate adequate demand helps explain the slow recovery.
+Rising inequality reduced income growth for the bottom 95 percent of the income distribution beginning about 1980, but that group’s consumption growth did not fall proportionally.
+Instead, lower saving led to increasing balance sheet fragility for the bottom 95 percent, eventually triggering the Great Recession.
+We decompose consumption and saving across income groups.
+The consumption-income ratio of the bottom 95 percent fell sharply in the recession, consistent with tighter borrowing constraints.
+The top 5 percent ratio rose, consistent with consumption smoothing.
+The inability of the bottom 95 percent to generate adequate demand helps explain the slow recovery.

 JEL Classification: D12, D31, E21working papers series

 Date posted: January 23, 2013 ; Last revised: January 24, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo4 in 0.297 seconds